dominicbartl/grunt-github-release-asset/README.md

 #### options.files
 Type: `Array`

-The paths to a files relative to your grunt root.
+The paths to files, relative to your grunt root.

 #### options.releaseName
 Type: `String`